 The Huffington Post reports that the investigation was conducted by the New Jersey Office of the State Comptroller.
 The recently released report on the investigation shows that 109 public employees and their family members lied about income amounts on free lunch applications - some by thousands of dollars.
 All of the individuals have now been referred to the Division of Criminal Justice for possible prosecution.

-The excuses some of the individuals involved in the probe gave to investigators might have been funny, if the situation had not been so serious.
+The excuses some of the individuals involved in the probe gave to investigators might have been funny if the situation had not been so serious.
 One school board member said she wasn’t able to get pay stubs from her husband’s locked car, according to NJ.com.
-Another stated she reported her net income rather than her gross income over a period of three years, which totalled more than $100,000.
+Another stated she reported her net income over three years rather than her gross income, which totaled more than $100,000.

 Still another school board member from Pleasantville, who underreported her income by more than $180,000, told investigators her income amount was “none of [the school district’s] damn business,” according to NBC.
 She went on to explain that her income was not in question because she was not the one getting the free lunch.

 Others said they reported net instead of gross income, even though the application clearly required gross.
 Some also admitted they did not include their spouse’s income on the application.
-The fulll amount underreported over a three-year period by these 109 individuals totalled $13.9 million.
+The full amount underreported over a three-year period by these 109 individuals totaled $13.9 million.

 About the Free Lunch Program

 According to the Huffington Post, the free lunch program in New Jersey is a part of the federal National School Lunch Program.
-The purpose of the program is to provide free or reduced-price lunches to students in need.
-Funding on both the state and federal level is also tied to the number of students that qualify for free lunches in each district.
+The program's purpose is to provide free or reduced-price lunches to needy students.
+Funding on both the state and federal levels is also tied to the number of students that qualify for free lunches in each district.
 When one considers the funding issue, it becomes a question of how $13.9 million could impact the amount of money getting to the students in the state that need it most.

-One of the reasons it was so easy to commit this widespread fraud against New Jersey school districts has to do with how the federal program is monitored.
-Philly.com reports that under federal law, school districts are required to review three percent of their applications that fall the closest to the cutoff level for qualifying.
+One of the reasons it was so easy to commit this widespread fraud against New Jersey school districts is how the federal program is monitored.
+Philly.com reports that under federal law, school districts must review three percent of their applications that fall the closest to the cutoff level for qualifying.
 The level for a family of four is currently $29,965 to qualify for free lunch and $42,643 to qualify for reduced-price lunches.